The Monte Carlo solution to the diffusion equation can be written as a

 estimate is given by

-are the overlap integrals of the guiding wavefunction,
+where the are the overlap integrals of the guiding wavefunction,

 , with the eigenfunctions of the many-body Hamiltonian,